 This webinar highlights the relationship between physical and behavioral health, the role it plays in the overall health of the patient and how practices can use BHI to help manage, treat and address acute and chronic conditions.

-Webinar attendees also have the opportunity to engage directly with the experts via a live Q&A session at the end of the presentation.
+Webinar attendees had the opportunity to engage directly with the experts via a live Q&A session at the end of the presentation.

 Edwin C. Chapman, MD, DABIM, FASAM